shivrm/old-site/_blog/lisp1.md

 layout: default
 title: Write You a Lisp - Part 1
 date: 2022-05-03
+updated: 2022-05-07
 ---
 I've decided to learn more about how compilers work.
 I'm starting by trying to create my own programming language - a simple Lisp.
 I'll be implementing it in Rust, but feel free to follow along in whatever language you like.
 <!--more-->

 I've you haven't already read [Ruslan Spivak's blog post series on building an interpeter](https://ruslanspivak.com/lsbasi-part1/  "Ruslan Spivak - Let's Build a Simple Interpreter, Part 1"), I highly suggest that you do.
 I'll be using his lexer and parser models in this tutorial.

 # What is a Lisp, and Why should I write one?